SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 ### Messaging Thread

-The Python based reference implementation messaging thread publishes MQTT messages to Server to display the output.

 In the EIS framework, the messages are published over OPC-UA by the Data Agent Service.
 We will use an OPC-UA client to view those messages.
 This OPC/UA client is located in **$EIS_HOME/tools/visualizer** and does not need to be customized for this application.